FENECON Industrial XL Operating Instructions

 The cable bridges between the inverter racks and the container are installed by the service personnel during commissioning.
 The DC and communication cables of the inverter racks are routed to the inverter connection of the container via these cable bridges.

-When laying cables, ensure that the cables are only laid next to each other.
-Overlapping of cables is not permitted.
+• When laying the cables, make sure that they are only laid next to each other.

-4. Installation preparation
+4. Assembly preparation

 4.1.
 General description